 How do executive headhunters build the longlist?

-The longlisting stage is all about research.
+A successful headhunter is one who goes out and finds the best candidate.
+As a result, the first stage – the longlist – is all about research.
 The search team will aim to source potential candidates in a variety of ways:

 Target company based research